ki14jaeh/Data-Analysis-Portfolio/20231203/README.md

 # Halloween Strategy
 ## Halloween Strategy (Nov.
 1 - Apr.
 30 vs. May 1 - Oct.
 31) Performance
 The Halloween effect is a strategy based on the hypothesis that the market performs better from November to next year April compared to the market from May through October.
 You can find academic studies done on this hypothesis (e.g. [The Halloween effect: Trick or Treat](https://www.sciencedirect.com/science/article/abs/pii/S1057521910000608)).
+Though it is important to note that historical pattern cannot reliably predict the future, the sentiment of "Sell in May and go away" has been a seasonal trend over the years.
+This strategy benefits from the "Santa Claus rally," where the stock market has tend to increase during the Christmas season while avoiding the summer, when the market has historically been the weakest.

 Today we will explore whether the performance difference is statistically significant.

 ```
 import yfinance as yf